 OSHA’s list of the ‘fatal four’ construction injuries includes falls, being struck by an object, electrocutions, and being caught in or between objects.
 Because these specific injuries are so prevalent and dangerous, it’s important to understand why they happen.

-Construction workers have to work from high elevations often, which plays a significant role in fatal falls.
+Construction workers often have to work from high elevations, which plays a significant role in fatal falls.
 Construction workers often perform their job duties on top of scaffolds, roofs, or ladders.
 Although working from vast heights is common, some employers still disregard the massive threat that falling poses.

 Stairwells without guardrails and incorrectly assembled scaffolding present falling hazards for workers.
 In many instances, falls are preventable if employers provide adequate fall protection, including guardrails, safety nets, and harnesses.
 In addition to providing the right equipment and tools, businesses must provide proper safety training to those working at heights to ensure their safety.
 When this doesn’t happen, a fatal fall injury is likely to occur.